 - Brainstorm: Generate as many ideas as possible in a short period of time.

-- Sketch the Journey: Put together all the pieces: timeline, touchpoints, channels, emotional highs and lows, and the wonderful new ideas generated to improve the donor’s journey.
+- Sketch the Journey: Put together all the pieces: timeline, touchpoints, channels, emotional highs and lows, and the new ideas generated to improve the donor’s journey.

-- Refine and Build: Work with a graphic designer and web developer to refine and develop your marketing pieces and website pages.
+- Refine and Build: Work with a graphic designer and a web developer to refine and develop your marketing pieces and website pages.

-- Share and Use: Use the journey map as the backbone for strategic recommendations and more tactical initiatives.
+- Share and Use: Use the journey map as the backbone for strategic recommendations and tactical initiatives.